 We usually work out your care percentage based on the amount of care you provide.

 You and the other parent may be able to agree how much care you each provide.
-For example, you may both tell us one of you has the children for 56 nights a year and the other has them for the rest of the time.
+You might both tell us one parent has care for 56 nights a year, and the other has care for the rest of the time.

 If you can’t agree, we’ll work it out for you.

 - a diary or calendar showing when you care for the children

 - a court order or parenting plan, with evidence that you’re doing what it says